-Curriculum Plan Graduate Course
+Curriculum Plan Graduate Courses

 The course emphasizes formulating models and using them for decision-making prediction.
 Topics include probability theory, sampling, estimation, hypothesis testing, regression analysis, analysis of variance, and some more techniques such as factor analysis, cluster analysis, if time permits.
 For all the issues, both theoretical and practical aspects through case studies will be emphasized.